levigutt/simple-utf8/readme.md

 print $C::UNICODE; # 31
 ```

-calling `use C` with a numberic value, will attempt to load a specific version
+calling `use C` with a numeric value, will attempt to load a specific version
 of the module, rather than setting the flag to the given value. you should
 combine letters to get the desired value instead: